 Where to buy the Tmoney Card and how much does it cost?

-The T-money Card itself costs 4 000 krw.
-At Incheon Airport, use the machine called "Korea Tour Card".
+At Incheon airport, use the machine called "Korea Tour Card".
 This price is non-refundable and does not include any fare.
-You have to top it up at a separate machine and then at any machine in all subway stations throughout Korea, as well as at all mini-grocery stores throughout the country (7-Eleven, emart24, for example).
+You have to top it up at a separate machine and then at any machine in all subway stations across Korea, as well as at all mini-grocery stores across the country (7-Eleven, emart24, for example).

 The T-money or Korea Tour Card is not only a transport card, but also provides discounts in many shops across the country, see the list of benefits.